thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

   }
 ```

-Currently, the displayTodos function is long, we can try to shorten the logic by moving the creating of the `setTodo` and `deleteTodo` to a seperate function
+Currently, the `displayTodos` function is long.
+We can try to shorten the logic by moving the creating of the `setTodo` and `deleteTodo` to a separate function

 ```javascript
 createSetTodo(todo) {